yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 </ul>

-YugabyteDB Managed supports virtual private cloud (VPC) networks on AWS.
+YugabyteDB Managed supports virtual private cloud (VPC) networks on AWS and GCP.

 Using YugabyteDB Managed, you can create a VPC on AWS, deploy clusters in the VPC, and peer the VPC with application VPCs hosted on AWS.

 To create a VPC network in AWS, you need to complete the following tasks: